 In the paws of the Black Bear is the Salmon, signifying the contribution to be made by our graduates.

 Finally, the Thunderbird rests atop our totem pole.
 The Thunderbird is the spirit of our school, expressed in our original motto “Second to None.”

 In 2018 we celebrated our 60th Anniversary with a rededication and recommitment ceremony honouring our history and traditions.
-We welcomed LouAnn Neel, niece of hereditary carver Ellen Neel who, with the Matsqui, Kwantlen, Katzie, and Semiahmoo First Nations, regifted us the name Aldergrove Totems and opened our gym with our new mural.
+We welcomed LouAnn Neel, granddaughter of hereditary carver Ellen Neel who, with the Matsqui, Kwantlen, Katzie, and Semiahmoo First Nations, regifted us the name Aldergrove Totems and opened our gym with our new mural.
 The six animals on our totem pole are reflected on our gymnasium walls and represent three of the four First Nations on which the Langley School District resides.
 The one exception to this is the Kwantlen First Nation, whose symbol is the Wolf.
 Through the seven teachings, wolves represent humility and we are honoured to add the Kwantlen wolf to our mural to recognize the tireless dedication and guidance that the Kwantlen peoples have given to us in rediscovering the history of our school.
 Our recommitment as Totems and the honoured past we share with Kwantlen, Katzie, Matsqui, and Semiahmoo First Nations is an important part of who we are as students, staff, and alumni.
 With the blessing of Kwantlen, Katzie, Matsqui, and Semiahmoo First Nations, we look forward to many more years as Aldergrove Totems.